For Drivers

 Residential Charging

-Charging @ Home
+EV Charging at Home

-Charging your electric vehicle (EV) at home is convenient and makes driving electric easier than ever.
 Home EV charging gets even better when you upgrade from plugging into a 110-volt wall outlet to using a faster, 240V “Level 2” home charger that can add 12 to 60 miles of Range Per Hour of charging.
 A faster charger helps you get the most out of your EV and drive electric for more of your local and long-distance trips.

-All Level 2 chargers use 240V, but charging speed will differ based on a charger’s amperage, or electrical current.
-Your need for speed will vary based on your EV’s range, your commute and driving style: a car with less range, a long commute or always driving at top speed may mean you could benefit from a faster charge at home.
-Most EVs can take in about 32 amps, adding around 25 miles of Range Per Hour of charging, so a 32-amp charging station is a good choice for many vehicles.
+Most EVs can take in about 32 amps, adding around 25 miles of range per hour of charging, so a 32-amp charging station is a good choice for many vehicles.
 You may also want to increase your speed or get ready for your next vehicle with a faster 50-amp charger that can add about 37 miles of range in an hour.

-You will need to choose a charger with an amperage, or current, level that works with your car and your home’s available electrical capacity.
+You will need to choose an EV charger with an amperage, or current, level that works with your car and your home’s available electrical capacity.
 The National Electrical Code requires an electrical circuit to be rated for 25% greater amperage than your charger’s output.
 For example, if you want to buy a 40-amp Level 2 charger, you’ll need a circuit breaker that’s rated for at least 50 amps.
 If your panel is already full or nearly so, you may need to upgrade your electrical service.

 A Quick Guide to How Much Current You Need for Each Charging Speed